kachkaev/aws-iot-button-logger-to-git/README.md

     GIT_FILE_PATH=clicks.txt
     ```

-    You can add a number of other configuration options, see [src/config.ts](src/config.ts) for a full list of what is available.
+    You can add a number of other configuration options; see [src/config.ts](src/config.ts) for a full list of what is available.
     In addition to those, you can also set `CLICK_TYPE` (= `SINGLE`, `DOUBLE`, `LONG`) to simulate different button click types.

-1. Once `.env` file is configured, you can run the Lambda function simulation:
+1. Once `.env` file is configured, you can trigger the function:

     ```bash
     yarn simulate
     ```

 Alternatively, you can define the configuration inline, which makes `.env` unnecessary.
-Please note that this trick will not work in cmd.exe and PowerShell on Windows.
+Please note that the below syntax will not work in cmd.exe and PowerShell on Windows.

 ```bash
 GIT_REPO_URI=https://username:token@github.com/example/my-data.git \